seanhogan01/D-racula-WM/README.md

 There is a script included that should set up the bar, launch the compositor and set the wallpaper (using xwallpaper).
 I have my wallpaper location as ~/Pictures/arch.jpg so either copy that or edit the script to your preference.
 The wallpaper I use is included.

+The font that is used is JetBrains mono and is available in the AUR.